Accessible College/Christopher & Dana Reeve Foundation Partnership Continues!

 A Message from the Director

-Welcome to the BCSS CAPE Resource Center.
-We serve the special needs community by providing access to information, resources, services, educational opportunities, and referrals.
-Learn about the many features, services and benefits that the Center brings to you at as a caregiver/family member, a professional or an individual with disabilities.
+Hello from the BCSS CAPE Resource Center.
+We serve the special needs community by providing access to information, resources, services, referrals and educational opportunities.
+Explore our website to learn about the many features and services the Center brings to you at as a caregiver/family member, a professional or an individual with disabilities.

-To join our email list for more information about our workshops, please sign-up HERE - https://lp.constantcontact.com/su/V9b5SEg/parentssignup
+To join our email list for more information about our future workshops, please sign-up HERE - https://lp.constantcontact.com/su/V9b5SEg/parentssignup

-Hope to see you soon!!
+Hope to see you (virtually) soon!!
 Of course, feel free to contact me at the BCSS CAPE Resource Center if you have any questions/concerns, etc. WE ARE OPEN.
-201-343-6000 x 4076 or by email at firstname.lastname@example.org.
+201-343-6000 x 4067 or by email at firstname.lastname@example.org.
 Stay safe and be well!
 All the best,

 BCSS CAPE Resource Center